Over a month’s-worth of rain could fall in the Desert Southwest as former Hurricane Priscilla juices up the atmosphere

 The higher elevations of northern Arizona are likely to see the heaviest totals, possibly up to 3 or 4 inches.

-A Level 2 out of 4 threat of flooding rainfall is in place for Friday and Saturday in parts of Arizona, northwest New Mexico, southeast Utah and southwest Colorado, according to the Weather Prediction Center.
+A Level 3 out of 4 threat of flooding rainfall is in place for Friday across central Arizona, according to the Weather Prediction Center.
+Saturday, a Level 2 of 4 flood threat persists in parts of Arizona, northwest New Mexico, southeast Utah and southwest Colorado, according to the Weather Prediction Center.

 This might not be the end of the tropically-infused wet Southwest pattern either.
 Another Eastern Pacific tropical system could bring a new burst of drenching rain Sunday into Monday.